nn1ks/RemoteFiles/README.md

 User data is tracked with the [firebase_analytics](https://pub.dev/packages/firebase_analytics) package.

 #### Get latest available version
+When you go to the Settings page and then click on 'About RemoteFiles' at the bottom you can check if you have the latest available version.<br/>
 The releases on GitHub are received with the GitHub API and the [http](https://pub.dev/packages/http) package in the JSON format.
 To get the latest version the releases are compared with the `published_at` key.
 Then the version numbers of the latest available version and the currently used version are compared.
 The version number of the latest available version is determined by the `tag_name`.
 The version number of the currently used version is determined by the pubspec.yaml file.
 To get this version number the [package_info](https://pub.dev/packages/package_info) package is used.

 ## Screenshots